Varna, Bulgaria: Geography

-The city occupies 238 km2 on verdant terraces (Varna monocline of the Moesian platform) descending from the calcareous Franga Plateau (height 356 m) on the north and Avren Plateau on the south, along the horseshoe-shaped Varna Bay of the Black Sea, the elongated Lake Varna, and two artificial waterways connecting the bay and the lake and bridged by the Asparuhov most.
+The city occupies 238 km2 on verdant terraces (Varna monocline of the Moesian Platform) descending from the calcareous Franga Plateau (height 356 m) on the north and Avren Plateau on the south, along the horseshoe-shaped Varna Bay of the Black Sea, the elongated Lake Varna, and two artificial waterways connecting the bay and the lake and bridged by the Asparuhov most.
 It is the centre of a growing conurbation stretching along the seaboard 20 km north and 10 km south (mostly residential and recreational sprawl) and along the lake 25 km west (mostly transportation and industrial facilities).
 Since antiquity, the city has been surrounded by vineyards, orchards, and forests.
 Commercial shipping facilities are being relocated inland into the lakes and canals, while the bay remains a recreation area; almost all the waterfront is parkland.

 The urban area has in excess of 20 km of sand beaches and abounds in thermal mineral water sources (temperature 35–55 C).
-It enjoys a mild climate influenced by the sea with long, mild, akin to Mediterranean, autumns, and sunny and hot, yet considerably cooler than Mediterranean summers moderated by breezes and regular rainfall.
+It enjoys a mild climate influenced by the sea with long, mild, Mediterranean-like, autumns, and sunny and hot, yet considerably cooler than Mediterranean summers moderated by breezes and regular rainfall.
 Although Varna receives about two-thirds of the average rainfall for Bulgaria, abundant groundwater keeps its wooded hills lush throughout summer.
-The city is cut off from north and northeast winds by hills along the north arm of the bay, yet January and February still can be bitterly cold at times, with blizzards.
-Black Sea water has become cleaner after 1989 due to decreased chemical fertiliser in farming; it has low salinity, lacks large predators or poisonous species, and the tidal range is virtually imperceptible.
+The city is cut off from north and northeast winds by hills along the north arm of the bay, yet January and February can still be bitterly cold at times, with blizzards.
+Black Sea water has become cleaner after 1989 due to decreased chemical fertilizers in farming; it has low salinity, lacks large predators or poisonous species, and the tidal range is virtually imperceptible.

 The city lies 470 km north-east of Sofia; the nearest major cities are Dobrich (45 km to the north), Shumen (80 km to the west), and Burgas (125 km to the south-west).

 Climate

-Varna has a humid subtropical climate (Köppen climate classification Cfa), with mediterranean influences in summer but especially continental influences in autumn-winter.
+Varna has a humid subtropical climate (Köppen climate classification Cfa).